Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/user-status.rst

 User status
 ===========

-There are 2 different statuses associated with a Tuleap user:
+There are different statuses associated with a Tuleap user:

-#.
-The "status" field in the user table contains the user status from
-   the point of view of the Web interface.

-   -  Valid values are :

       -  'A' for Active
       -  'P' for Pending